Upgrade Sequence and Related Issues for VMware Cloud Foundation and vSphere Foundation 9.1

 Issue/Introduction

 A mandatory component upgrade sequence must be followed when upgrading the environment to version 9.1.
-Workload domains can be upgraded later as an optional Day-N procedure.
+Workload domains can be upgraded later as a Day-N procedure.

 VMware Cloud Foundation (VCF) 9.1 introduces enhancements designed to simplify private cloud infrastructure management:

 • VCF Management Services: VCF 9.1 introduces a common runtime and a unified set of components for lifecycle and operational capabilities.
 This architecture layer is a mandatory, required part of the deployment.
-For more information, see Components in VCF and vSphere Foundation.
+For more information, see VCF Management Services.

 • Decommissioning of the 9.0 Fleet Management Appliance: VCF 9.1 completely replaces the standalone Fleet Management Appliance introduced in version 9.0.
 It is replaced with two new services—Fleet Lifecycle and SDDC Lifecycle—which run natively within VCF Management Services.
 The Fleet Management appliance is powered down and ready to be decommissioned.